OutSystems/docs-product/src/ref/apis/lifetime-deployment/examples/api-request-code.md

 Example "EmployeeBackoffice" application key: **c9a7a82e-0eee-4a3d-8e22-2a19c69c766f**

-### 3 - Get the package key
+### Step 3: Get the package key

-Get the source code package key for an application on a given environment by the taking the API method "template" URL.
+This API returns the package key for an application on a given environment.

 `POST/environments/{EnvironmentKey}/applications/{ApplicationKey}/sourcecodeaccess`

-Replace the `{EnvironmentKey}` and `{ApplicationKey}` with values retrieved and make a request:
+Replace the `{EnvironmentKey}` and `{ApplicationKey}` with values retrieved from Step 1 and Step 2 and make a request:

 `POST /lifetimeapi/rest/v2/environments/849515f2-b4ff-4aca-a9d6-9407bea655f4/applications/c9a7a82e-0eee-4a3d-8e22-2a19c69c766f/sourcecodeaccess`